bryantdnguyen/JavaGraphics_CatMouseAnimation/README.md

 # JavaGraphics_CatMouseAnimation

-Program name: "The Great Cat Chase".
 This program simulates a mouse ball moving in any direction, it can bounce off of the
 walls and corners of the UI; the user is welcome to input mouse/cat speed and mouse's direction.
 Additionally, there is a cat ball that chases the mouse ball and moves in a direction which has curved motion.